 Everton 2-0 West Ham: Mirallas crowns Moyes’ Goodison Park farewell

-Early strike from the Belgian set the tone for a classy Toffees display that saw the Hammers have Jussi Jaaskelainen and James Collins to thank for a respectable scoreline
+An early strike from the Belgian set the tone for a classy Toffees display that saw the Hammers have Jussi Jaaskelainen and James Collins to thank for a respectable scoreline.

 By Josh Clarke

-Kevin Mirallas’ double proved the difference between the two sides, with the Belgian’s early strike setting the tone for a dominant display that saw the hosts rarely troubled thereafter.
+Kevin Mirallas’ double proved the difference between the two sides, with the Belgian’s early strike setting the tone for a dominant display that saw Everton rarely troubled thereafter.

 A remarkable number of Jussi Jaaskelainen saves and James Collins blocks saw the scoreline kept respectable as the Toffees romped, though the latter was unfortunate to see Mirallas' second effort take a hefty deflection of him to snuff out any hopes of an unlikely Hammers revival.

-Set to end his 11-year tenure at Everton by replacing Sir Alex Ferguson at Manchester United next season, the result sees Moyes leave the club in rude health – with the win guaranteeing a sixth-placed finish in the Premier League and a second consecutive finish above city rivals Liverpool.
+Set to end his 11-year tenure at Everton by replacing Sir Alex Ferguson at Manchester United next season, Moyes leave the club in good standing, with the win guaranteeing a sixth-place finish in the Premier League while also confirming a spot in next season’s Europa League.

 Phil Neville’s knee injury meant that the soon-to-depart club captain was unable to join Moyes in a last hurrah in front of the Toffees faithful, while Sam Allardyce made a solitary change from the side that drew 0-0 Newcastle last weekend, with Ricardo Vaz Te replaced by Jack Collison.